justinsisley/mercenary/README.md

 Running the server with node-inspector will provide you with a debugging interface nearly identical to the Chrome Developer Tools.
 This is very useful when you have a debugging itch that `console.log` can't quickly scratch.

-In the end, the choice is yours, and all three methods of running the server are available via custom Grunt tasks.
+In the end, the choice is yours, and all three methods of running the server are available via custom Gulp tasks.

-*Each of the following tasks automatically runs the Grunt watcher, which provides JavaScript linting via [JSHint](http://www.jshint.com/), LESS linting via [RECESS](http://twitter.github.io/recess/), concatenation and compilation of stylesheets and templates, and LiveReload, so style changes don't require a browser refresh.*
+*Each of the following tasks automatically runs the Gulp watcher, which provides JavaScript linting via [JSHint](http://www.jshint.com/), LESS linting via [RECESS](http://twitter.github.io/recess/), concatenation and compilation of stylesheets and templates, and livereload, so style changes don't require a browser refresh.*

-- `grunt dev` - start the application using node.
+- `gulp dev` - start the application using node.
-- `grunt devdemon` - start the application using nodemon<sup>1</sup>.
+- `gulp devdemon` - start the application using nodemon<sup>1</sup>.
-- `grunt devinspect` - start the application using node-inspector<sup>2</sup>.
+- `gulp devinspect` - start the application using node-inspector<sup>2</sup>.

 Once the server is running, you can view your application at <http://127.0.0.1:8743>.